 Manages dividend payments, bonuses and rights issues.

-You will need to visit the website of the share registry and make an account, in order to instruct them on what you want to be done with dividends, as well as other corporate actions.
+You will need to visit the website of the share registry and create an account in order to instruct them on how to treat your dividends, as well as other corporate actions.
 Brokers, such as Pearler, do not manage this for you.

-www.asx.com.au > Markets > Prices and Research > Company Directory > ASX website > www.asx.com.au > Markets > Prices and research > Company Directory> enter stock code in Search for a company by code or name bar > select the company, once the page has been returned, scroll to the bottom of the page.
+www.asx.com.au > Markets > Prices and Research > Company Directory > Search for a company by code or name in the search bar > select the company, once the page has been returned, scroll to the bottom of the page.

 Alternatively, you can use the ASX Share Registry Search tool.